Skip to main content

 Spanish Fluent Medium Fluent

-Sharyn O'Halloran, co-authored, Redistricting and Representation: The Paradox of Minority Power, 2024, Conference Paper, PRESENTED TARA - Full Text URL
+Sharyn O'Halloran, co-authored, Redistricting and Representation: The Paradox of Minority Power, Nottinham Conference on Political Economy, 2024, Conference Paper, SUBMITTED TARA - Full Text URL

 Sharyn O'Halloran, co-authoried, Computing the impact of central clearing on systemic risk, Frontiers in Artificial Intelligence, 7, 2024, Journal Article, PUBLISHED DOI